 Nearby are Crystal Cove State Park, with miles of sandy coves and miles of trails, and gorgeous Pelican Hill Golf Club.

 Surf City USA has gotten more sophisticated since 1963, when the Jan and Dean hit Surf City topped charts.
 Though Huntington Beach retains some of its sand-in-the-cracks, beach-town personality, shops along Main Street, fine-dining options and luxury hotels have resulted in a dramatic transformation.

-Adjacent to Huntington Beach Pier Plaza are restaurants including Duke’s and Sandy’s HB; the plaza often hosts street performers, art shows and live bands.
+Adjacent to Huntington Beach Pier Plaza are restaurants including Duke’s and Sandy’s HB; the plaza hosts art shows, live music and, on Fridays, a farmers market.
 A statue of a surfer at Coast Highway and Huntington Street captures the town’s spirit.

 Inland, at Talbert Avenue and Goldenwest Street, is 350-acre Huntington Central Park; the park encompasses Shipley Nature Center (714.842.4772), an equestrian center, a Frisbee golf course, two “lakes” and the city’s Central Library (714.842.4481)—which has the largest children’s library in the state.

 5 Points Plaza is a neighborhood center with tenants such as Wet Seal, Vans and Cloudmover Day Spa.Bella Terra is a Tuscan-themed shopping destination; draws include outdoor sports specialist REI, a cineplex and new Solita and Eureka! restaurants.